CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-2/Link-Layer-Discovery-Protocol/_index.md

 cumulus@switch:~$ sudo lldpcli configure lldp dot1-tlv
 ```

-Optionally, you can add the `configure lldp dot1-tlv` line to the `/etc/lldpd.d/README.conf` file, then restart `lldpd`.
+Alternatively, you can add the `configure lldp dot1-tlv` line to the `/etc/lldpd.d/README.conf` file, then restart `lldpd`.

 When enabled, you see `DOT1 TLV advertise: yes` in the `sudo lldpcli show running-configuration` command output: